INVESTING FOR YOUR CHILDREN

 Is there a limit to the number of JISAs I can open?

-You're only allowed to have one Cash JISA and one Stocks and Shares JISA open at one time.
+You can have one Cash JISA and one Stocks and Shares JISA at a time.
+Many providers allow transfers between JISAs.

 What is the JISA allowance for this tax year?

-In the 2022 to 2023 tax year, the savings limit for JISAs is £9,000.
-This allowance can be split between a Cash JISA and a Stocks and Shares JISA, so you can invest in both for your child.
+For the 2024-2025 tax year, the JISA savings limit is £9,000.
+This can be split between a Cash JISA and a Stocks and Shares JISA.
+Unused allowances don't roll over to the next year.

 How much money do I need to invest to open a JISA?